 The limit is the maximum amount your insurer will reimburse you for a covered claim.
 You can choose your property coverage limits based on the estimated cost to rebuild, repair or replace your property.
 If your losses exceed the predetermined coverage limit, you will have to pay to finish repairs or replacement of your business property.

-Business Interruption Coverage: This coverage is typically part of business insurance policies in Alliance.
+Business Interruption Coverage: This coverage is typically part of business insurance policies in York PA.
 This coverage helps replace lost income and increased expenditures if your business is affected by a covered hazard.

 For example, if a fire makes your office uninhabitable, business interruption coverage may help pay to rent a new workspace during repairs.
 This coverage is subject to limits, which may include a dollar amount as well as a specific time period.